 Treatment Foster Care is for children who have complex emotional problems and challenging behaviors due to adverse childhood experiences and the resulting trauma.
 These children cannot be responsibly served in a traditional foster home and are better served in a home and family setting, with highly trained and supervised treatment families, as opposed to a facility.

 The Children’s Guild Treatment Foster Care program adheres to the Program Standards of the Foster Family-based Treatment Association (FFTA).

-Parents in the Treatment Foster Care program at The Children's Guild receive specialized training in Transformation Education (TranZed), our philosophy of educating children with values and life skills to be successful in life.
-TranZed helps parents provide an environment that stresses life skills, character development, wellness education, career exploration, citizenship development, study skills and cultural experiences.
+Parents in the Treatment Foster Care program receive specialized training in Transformation Education (TranZed), our approach to teaching children the values and life skills necessary for a successful life; one of caring, contribution and commitment.
+TranZed helps parents provide a home environment that stresses life skills, character development, wellness, spirituality, education, career exploration, citizenship development, study skills and cultural experiences.

-The Children's Guild is actively recruiting treatment foster care parents in Baltimore City, and Anne Arundel, Baltimore and Prince George's counties.
-Learn more now about becoming a treatment foster care parent or enrolling a child in The Guild's Treatment Foster Care Program, contact Nichole Boswell at 410-444-3804 x 1351 or e-mail firstname.lastname@example.org.
+The Children’s Guild is recruiting treatment foster care parents in Baltimore City, and Anne Arundel, Baltimore, Harford, Howard, and Prince George’s counties.
+Learn more now about becoming a treatment foster care parent or enrolling a child in The Guild’s Treatment Foster Care Program, contact Kay Brazile at 410-444-3800, x1421, firstname.lastname@example.org.

 The program serves children from birth to age 21 in need of this treatment level of care.
 Any questions regarding a referral may be directed to Kay Brazile at 410-444-3800, x1421, email@example.com .